 TCP Port 3000 localhost and mapped to the

 TCP Port 80 in the NGINX container.
-The goal of this write-up is to show you the quickest ways to stop, remove and name Containers in your localhost machine.
+This write-up aims to show you the quickest ways to stop, remove and name Containers in your localhost machine.

 Stopping a Docker Running Container